drgoodness/challenge-hh-2024-12-fe-3/README.md

 # challenge-hh-2024-12-fe-3

 ## Description
-This is a web application which allows to read reviews about different platforms.
+This is a web application which provides a simple Kanban board functionality.

 ## Usage
 ### Prerequisites